Revenue Leakage in Fintech

 What is an acceptable revenue leakage rate for fintech?

 Top-quartile fintech companies keep leakage below 1% of revenue.
-The industry median is 2-3%, while companies with complex multi-party transactions may see 4-5% without automated detection.
+The industry median is 2-3%, and companies with complex multi-party transaction flows (acquirer, issuer, platform, ISO) may see 4-5% without automated detection.
+The variance is dominated by transaction-fee accuracy and FX-spread discipline rather than by billing-system maturity.

 Related Articles

-- How to Detect Revenue Leakage: A Step-by-Step Audit Framework
+- How to Detect Revenue Leakage: Audit Framework

-- Revenue Leakage KPIs: 7 Metrics Every Finance Team Should Track
+- Revenue Leakage KPIs: 7 Metrics Finance Teams Need